tip-org/tools-paper/paper.md

 * To encourage people to write their own provers (based on our API or command-line tools or whatever)
 * To ease interopability with existing (and future provers) that want to use their own format.
+This paper accompanies the test suite and is an exciting tool on its own.

+In comparison to Why3 [@boogie11why3],

+* not an own format: uses smtlib with small extensions
+* light weight:
+    * no enforced termination check on fucntion definitions
+    * no module system
+* low-overhead encodings to underlying theorem provers (comparisons?)

+We can work in harmony together with Why3, and to that end we have a why3 output mode to be able to tap into the resources provided by them.
+Using Why3 (WhyML?) as an input format is considered, or adding our extension to smtlib as an output to Why3.

+With this work we want to work on closing the gap on the inductive theorem proving part that is open even in the precense of work like Why3.
+Outstanding differences to Why3:

+* a more light-weight monomorphisation pass
+* haskell frontend
+* no termination check
+* quickspec support
+* low-level format suitable for expressing benchmarks
+* todos^[induction passes, partiality semantics]

 Maybe some example property right here: side by side comparison of format supported by CVC4 and SMTInd.